We offer Incursion Workshops teaching students during school about creativity, entrepreneurship and computer science.

 Transfer knowledge into contexts by justifying reasons for decisions when transferring information to similar and different contexts.

 Outline the significance of past events, providing reasons for the event and referring to relevant evidence.

-Generate a range of alternatives in response to an observed economic or business issue or event, and evaluate the potential costs and benefits of each alternative and apply economics and business knowledge, skills and concepts in familiar and new situations.
+Generate a range of responses to an observed economic or business issue or event, and evaluate the potential costs and benefits of each and apply economics and business knowledge, skills and concepts in familiar and new situations.

 Define and decompose real-world problems taking into account functional requirements and economic, environmental, social, technical and usability constraints.